ElectrifAi/model-aws-ach-wire-fraud/input_output_description.md

             - transaction_start_date: timestamp associated with the transaction initiation
             - transaction_end_date: timestamp associated with the transaction completion-

-- Output: a JSON list of objects contaning, for each record in the original order, one more field named 'score' which contains the model's prediction of the ach fraud score for the record.
+- Output: a JSON list of objects contaning, for each record in the original orderthe following fields:
+        - account_id: id of account
+        - transaction_id: id of transaction
+        - score:  model's prediction of the ach fraud score for the record.
   Reference file: sample.zip.out